kaiachain/kaia/kaiax/valset/README.md

   ```
   "council" || Uint64BE(num) => JSON.Marshal([addr1, addr2, ...])
   ```
-- `lowestCheckpointScannedBlockNum`: The lowest block number whose vote data and council is calculated from the legacy istanbul snapshot schema.
+- `lowestScannedValidatorVoteNum`: The lowest block number whose vote data and council is calculated and stored.
 That is, only vote block numbers are greater than or equal to this value are stored in `validatorVoteBlockNums`.
 It grows downwards by `istanbulCheckpointInterval` blocks.
   ```
-  "lowestCheckpointScannedBlockNum" => Uint64BE(num)
+  "lowestScannedValidatorVoteNum" => Uint64BE(num)
   ```
 - `istanbulSnapshot`: The legacy schema that periodically (every `istanbulCheckpointInterval` block) commits the council and other fields.
 Council at an arbitrary block can be recovered by accumulating the validator votes from the nearest istanbul snapshot.
   ```